Ness Botanic Gardens

 The gardens were founded in 1898 by Arthur Bulley.
 Today – as a university botanic garden – there is an emphasis on education, research and conservation.

-As a trainee at Ness, you will have the opportunity to work across the garden with the team, and to use a wide range of hand-held and ride-on machinery.
+Trainees at Ness will have the opportunity to work across the garden with the team, and to use a wide range of hand-held and ride-on machinery.
 There will also be opportunities to support University activity on main campus in Liverpool.
-Working in a botanic garden, you will develop your plant knowledge and have opportunities to learn about plant record management using IrisBG, and you will have access to our library.
-You will have the opportunity to study towards an RHS Level 2 or 3 qualification.
+Working in a botanic garden, trainees will develop their plant knowledge and have opportunities to learn about plant record management using IrisBG, and they will have access to the library.
+There will also be the opportunity to study towards an RHS Level 2 or 3 qualification.

-Staff numbers: A garden team of ten staff; 90 garden volunteers; 20 plant collection volunteers.
+Staff numbers: A garden team of ten staff; 1 HBGTP trainee, 60 garden volunteers; 20 plant collection volunteers.

 Ease of access: Neston railway station is 8 minutes’ drive away, or 18 minutes by bus.
 Liverpool John Lennon Airport is 1 hour’s drive away.